-Transfer means the movement of a Player from one Club to another Club in accordance with Section 3 (Transferring and Transferred have the same meaning).
+Transfer means the movement of a Player from one Club to another Club in accordance with Section $\underline{3}$ (Transferring and Transferred have the same meaning).

-Transfer Request means a request to Transfer a Player which has been initiated in accordance with Section 3.2(b)(i).
+Transfer Request means a request to Transfer a Player which has been initiated in accordance with Section 3.3(a)(i).